joao-neves95/merger-js/README.md

 This is useful, for example, if you have multiple source files and want that only some file be minified or not.

-In the moment, there is no CLI command to edit custom source file configurations, so you will have to do it by hand.
+At the moment, there is no CLI command to edit custom source file configurations, so you will have to do it by hand.
 Just add a config object to your source file object.</br>
 In the moment there is only the minification (`uglify`) option.